the-fellowship-co/facade/docs/bylding_backends/expose_your_frontends.md

 ```sh
 $ byld status
 ```
-Use the `/graphiql` endpoint to interact with the endpoints in browser.
+Use the `/graphiql` url to interact with the endpoints in browser.

-You can use the`/graphql` endpoint to power your UI across different platforms.
+You can use the hosted url to power your UI across different platforms.

 ```graphql
 query {